gcamargot/cert-manager/README.md

 ```

 **Description**
-Retrieves certificates for the selected targets (or all with `-A`) and prints metadata.
+Retrieves certificates for the selected targets (or all with `-A`) and prints metadata for each remote system.
+- Output defaults to a colorized ASCII table that highlights the active certificate (`*` in the `Active` column) and paints expiration dates green (valid), red (expired) or gray (inactive certificates).
+- `--output json` is available for scripting-friendly consumption.
+- Currently implemented for OPNsense targets via `/api/trust/cert/search` plus `/api/system/webgui/get` to detect the WebGUI certificate in use.

 **Example output**